jcodezy/hydro-data-pipeline/README.md

 - use FileToGoogleCloudStorage operator to move the local file to a GCS landing bucket
 - use GoogleCloudStorageToBigQuery operator to move from GCS landing bucket into BigQuery table

+##### backfill.py
+I created a backfill.py job to download historical data up until the daily DAG starts.
+I then cleaned the historical dataset, convert CSV to parquet to make the file more compact and maintain data types.
+After cleaning, I upload to a google cloud storage landing bucket using the cloud storage API.

 #### Coming next:
 - Create alternate tables / views in BigQuery for further analytical processing
 - Query BigQuery tables and use streamlit to create data visualization dashboard